Brooke was left with the thought for the next hour as Jack continued to meet with his lawyer.

 She laid down on the grass, looking up at the stars, with the wine still in hand.
 She didn’t want to answer, because there was no good way for any of this to come out.

 He was standing over her now, like a tall pillar of hard muscle and blond fuzz, arms crossed over a chest thrice as broad as any other man’s.
-Why did he have to do that?
-Why did he have to be so fucking hot?
-Why do I have to like him so much?
+Why did he have to look so hot when he did that?
+Why did she have to like him so much?

 It was no use, though.
-She was going to have to tell him.
+Attraction or no, she had to tell him.

 Jack’s expectant posture drooped, his mouth became a fine line, and he wrung his hands as he looked away.
 “I… see.”